Man painting the ground with red color to mark underground utilities

 • Residential service lines

-Striking a water line can cause flooding, erosion, and loss of water service.
-In some cases, it can also compromise water quality and public health.
+Striking a water line can cause flooding, soil erosion, and interruptions to water service.
+In some cases, damage can also affect water quality and create public health concerns.

 Green – Sewer and Storm Drain Lines